 According to Osiris’ legend, the temple was built on the site of a battle for ancient Egypt’s sovereignty between the falcon-headed god of protection and victory, Horus, and the god of the desert, war, and chaos, Seth.
 This is most likely why Horus was so well respected in this region.

-Edfu’s temple was dedicated to Horus, Hathor of Dendera, and their son, the young Harsomtus, “Uniter of the Two Lands,” and was built on the site of an older temple.
+The Temple of Edfu was dedicated to Horus, Hathor of Dendera, and their son, the young Harsomtus, “Uniter of the Two Lands,” and was built on the site of an older temple.

 Long inscriptions on the exterior of the enclosure wall, notably near the north end of the east and west sides, recount the history of its construction and provide a description of the entire complex.